Table of Contents

 - Are oral medications for nail fungus toxic?

-- What about the cost of oral medications?
+- What about the cost of oral medications for fungal nails?

-- How do you prevent fungal nails?
+- Is it possible to prevent fungal nails?

 - What is the prognosis of fungal nails?